Frequently Asked Questions for First-Year Applicants

 Our Application Process

-The Committee on Admissions selects women of proven academic strength who exhibit intellectual voracity and strong potential for further scholarly growth.
+The admissions committee seeks students of proven academic strength who exhibit intellectual voracity and strong potential for further scholarly growth.
 In addition to school records, recommendations, writing, and test scores, we carefully consider candidates' talents, abilities, interests, and personal history.
 While admission is highly selective, it is also holistic; no one criterion or score determines acceptance.
 We consider each applicant in terms of her personal qualities, her intellectual capacity, and the rigor of the curriculum she has pursued, as well as her potential for achieving at Barnard.
 We review each applicant in the context of her school, community, and individual story.

 To be well-prepared for a college like Barnard, it is important to think about the academic community you are hoping to join.
 Barnard's general education requirements cover a wide range of subjects: literature, the social sciences, language and the arts, lab sciences, and quantitative areas.
 For this reason, you should acquire a strong foundation in high school, taking courses from the core academic subjects: math, science, English, history, and foreign language.
 Do your best to take the most rigorous classes available to you in which you can do your best work.
 For transfer students, our recommendations are similar.
 Take courses that are recommended to fulfill general requirements in the humanities, social sciences, and natural sciences.
 If an area is a relative weakness, continue taking that subject while pursuing advanced coursework in areas of relative strength.
 Remember, we hope to see how you might contribute to our intellectual community, and your choices tell us what kind of a student you will be.